Columbia-Computational-X-Lab/DiffSMat/README.md

 # DiffSMat

 `DiffSMat` provides the code for the paper
 Ziwei Zhu, and Changxi Zheng.
-[Differentiable Scattering Matrix for Optimization of Photonic Structures](https://arxiv.org/abs/2009.10933). *arXiv preprint* arXiv:2009.10933 (2020).
+[Differentiable Scattering Matrix for Optimization of Photonic Structures](https://opg.optica.org/oe/fulltext.cfm?uri=oe-28-25-37773).
+Optics Express 28.25 (2020).

 ## Compile
 The C++ program is currently built on Ubuntu 18.04.
 The lastest C++ version (C++17) is recommended.